 - Different class: Famotidine is an H2 blocker, not a PPI.

-- OTC options: Nonprescription medicines are alternatives, not always exact equivalents.
+- OTC options: Nonprescription products are not always exact equivalents.

-- Safety first: Long-term reflux therapy should match the reason it was prescribed.
+- Safety first: Long-term therapy should match the original diagnosis.

 Other proton pump inhibitors

-Searches such as Dexilant vs omeprazole, dexlansoprazole vs pantoprazole, or lansoprazole vs Dexilant usually point to the same practical question: will another PPI control reflux well enough with acceptable risks?
-The answer depends on the person, not only the drug name.
+Searches such as Dexilant vs omeprazole, Dexilant vs pantoprazole, or lansoprazole vs Dexilant usually point to one practical question: can another PPI control reflux well enough with acceptable risks?
+The answer depends on the person.
+Food timing, other medications, past response, side effects, and the condition being treated all matter.

 H2 blockers and short-acting products

-H2 receptor blockers are acid-reducing medicines that work through a different pathway.
+H2 receptor blockers work through a different acid-reducing pathway.
 Famotidine is a common example.
-These medicines may be discussed for milder or intermittent symptoms, for step-down plans, or when a PPI is not the right fit.
-They are not the same as dexlansoprazole.
+It may be discussed for milder symptoms, intermittent symptoms, step-down plans, or situations where a PPI is not the right fit.
+It is not the same as dexlansoprazole.

-Antacids neutralize acid already present in the stomach.
+Antacids neutralize acid already in the stomach.
 Alginate products can form a barrier-like layer after meals.
-These options can be useful for some occasional symptoms, but they do not replace medical evaluation when reflux is persistent, painful, or linked with warning signs.
+These products may help some occasional symptoms, but they do not replace evaluation when reflux is frequent, painful, or linked with swallowing trouble, bleeding signs, or unexplained weight loss.

 A useful comparison starts with the role each option plays.
 No reflux medicine is automatically safest or best for every person.
-The right fit depends on the condition being treated, symptom pattern, other medications, pregnancy status, kidney or liver concerns, and whether reflux has caused complications.
+The right fit depends on the diagnosis, symptom pattern, other medicines, pregnancy status, kidney or liver concerns, and whether reflux has caused complications.

 |---|---|---|